Eazlewing/point-and-click/README.md

 1. Install the plugin
 2. Open a note in Obsidian
-3. Double-click in the white space to switch between Reading View and Live Preview
+3. Double-click in the white space to switch between Reading & Editing.

 ## Installation